-If someone were to ask you what kind of horror you like, what would your answer be?
+If someone were to ask you what kind of horror movie you like, what would your answer be?

 Horror subgenres explained.'Nosferatu'Credit: Film Arts Guild